ctc-nt/NAGATO/README.md

 Usage
 -----
 To use NAGATO in Robot Framework tests,
-you must import the libraries　you want to use using the library settings.
+import the libraries you want to use in the settings section.

-One of the advantages of the Robot Framework is that it can be written
+One of the advantages to use Robot Framework
-in a form similar to natural language,
+in a form closer to Natural Language,
-so write tests that are as easy-to-understand as possible.
+so write tests as easy-to-understand as possible.

-Below is an example of a robot file created using NetmikoLibrary and IOSXRKeywords.resource.
+Below is an example of a robot file using NetmikoLibrary and IOSXRKeywords.resource.

 ```robotframework
 *** Settings ***